 4. Stir in the ginger garlic paste, turmeric and red chilli powder.
 Stir the spices on medium heat and as soon as you get a whiff of the spicy aroma add the tomatoes and green chillies.

-8. Now transfer the chicken yakhni(curry) to a roaster.
-Preheat the oven to 350ºF.
-Boil the soaked basmati rice till it is half (50%) cooked.
+11. Boil the soaked basmati rice till it is 70% cooked.
 The grains should be soft outside but still brittle inside.

-11. With the help of a flat rounded spatula gently turn over and mix the biryani from the bottom to the top little by little taking care not to break the chicken pieces.
-And as you mix, keep transferring the biryani to the serving platter a little at a time.
+14. With the help of a flat rounded spatula gently turn over and mix the biryani from the bottom to the top little by little, taking care not to break the chicken pieces.
+And as you mix, keep transferring the biryani and the chicken pieces to the serving platter a little at a time.
 Do not mix the biryani all at once as this will not only break the chicken pieces but also the rice grains.
 You have to slowly and gently mix it little by little with lot of patience.

-Enjoy the chicken biryani with onion raita and eggplant chutney.
+15. Enjoy the chicken biryani with onion cucumber raita/yogurt chutney and eggplant chutney.

 Cooking Tips: